postnl/postnl-magento2/README.md

 ## Installation

-We strongly recommend to use a Staging Enviroment for the installation and to backup the system before installation.
+We strongly recommend to use a Staging Environment for the installation and to back up the system before installation.

 Login using SSH and go to the Magento 2 Root.
 Run the following commands to install the extension.
 - composer require tig/postnl-magento2

 Empty the following folders (Make sure to not delete the folders)